syntax-scribe/sample-typescript-eslint/docs/packages/parser/src/parser.md

 | `scopeManager` | `ScopeManager` | ✗ |  |
 | `services` | `ParserServices` | ✗ |  |
 | `visitorKeys` | `VisitorKeys` | ✗ |  |

 ---

-## Type Aliases

-> No type aliases found in this file.

----